Antibiotic Stewardship Honor Roll

 - Highlighted Antibiotic Stewardship Activity:

 The Clinical Pharmacy team at Lakewood Health System (LHS) is responsible for completing a thorough review of prescribed antibiotic therapy.
 This process begins at initiation of treatment and again at 48 hours.
-Pharmacy recommendations regarding appropriate choice of antibiotic therapy, dosing frequency, treatment duration, de-escalation of therapy, IV to oral interchange, and other pertinent clinical information is discussed daily with providers at the interdisciplinary team meeting.
+Pharmacy recommendations regarding appropriate choice of antibiotic therapy, dosing frequency, treatment duration, de-escalation of therapy, IV-to-oral interchange, and other pertinent clinical information is discussed daily with providers at the interdisciplinary team meeting.
 The process facilitates care coordination required for planned outpatient parenteral antibiotic therapy and has led to a decrease in broad-spectrum antibiotic use within the system.
 The process also allows for prompt education on current guidelines and recommendations for treatment of common infections. - Collaboration:

 - Physician Leader: Alan Grillo, MD

-- Pharmacist Leader: David Simmons, PharmD, BCPS, BCIDP
+- Pharmacist Leader: David Simmons, PharmD

 - Highlighted Antibiotic Stewardship Activity: